 We landed at the museum as soon as it opened in the morning around 10:00 AM.
 Met many small helicopters and planes sitting in the lawns as if they are having a conference.
 A small plaque in front of each of them told about their make, year of manufacture, height, weight and carrying capacity.
 To my untrained eyes and mind, they looked like oversized toys.
-Especially when there were these young boys who were all over them painting and doing minor repairs.
+Especially when there were these young boys who were all over helicopters painting and doing minor repairs.
 However, I did notice the indigenous planes made by HAL, Bangalore among mostly imported ones.
 Some engines were resting in their engine bays.
-For more details refer to Goa Tourism page on the museum.
+For more details refer to the Goa Tourism page on the museum.

 A model named Chetak looked liked an auto of the aviation world, with a capacity to seat 5 and a condition that quite resembled our yellow black autos.